 The article mentions the decency rally that was held at the Orange Bowl which was organized by Mike Levesque, then a 17 year old high school student.
 The rally and had guest speakers on subjects of virtue, people such as Anita Bryant who later be more well known for her virulent anti-gay prejudice than her singing or being a spokesperson for an orange juice brand.

-You can judge for yourself, here is the New York Times article “Pardon Bid for Jim Morrison Relights Old Fires.”
-I found an interview with Robert Josefberg who was Morrison’s local attorney in Miami that was a little more insightful than the Times article, which the Times quoted from but pulled Josefsberg’s comments out of context.
+You can judge for yourself in the New York Times article “Pardon Bid for Jim Morrison Relights Old Fires.”
+I also found an interview with Robert Josefberg who was Morrison’s local attorney in Miami that was a little more insightful than the Times article, and which the Times quoted from but pulled Josefsberg’s comments out of context.

 [This video was shot at the time and includes interviews with teenagers and some of their comments are very illustrative of prevailing attitudes.
 It also makes me wonder where these people are today and what music their children are into?]